anrelator/awesome/README.md

 # awesome
-awesome things for starting out
+awesome things for starting out with data science